-Types of hallucinations include: Factual Hallucination, where the model generates information that is not based on fact: Logical Hallucination, where the responses generated are logically inconsistent or don't make sense: Structural Hallucination, where the responses are incorrectly or inappropriately formatted, and so on.

-This has become more prominent recently due to Chat GPT's tendency to generate plausible-sounding false information.

-These hallucinations have serious implications because they contribute to the spread of misinformation and undermine the credibility of content generated by LLMs.
-[20,21,22,23,24]
+Hallucinations include actual hallucinations, which include non-factual information; logical hallucinations, which include logically inconsistent or senseless answers; and structural hallucinations, which include incorrectly or inappropriately formatted responses.
+Recently, this issue has become more prominent owing to Chat GPT's tendency to generate plausible-sounding false information.
+Hallucinations can have serious implications because they contribute to the spread of misinformation and undermine the credibility of the content generated by LLMs [20–24].

-For example, a study on hallucinations in ChatGPT [24] found that in an experiment with a total of 54 prompts from different domains, ChatGPT 3.5 had an overall success rate of about 61%3 and ChatGPT 4 had an overall success rate of about 72%.
-Based on this experiment, this means that ChatGPT 3.5 and ChatGPT 4.0 have a 39% and 28% hallucination rate, respectively.
-While these are prompt-dependent experimental results, they have experimental implications for the hallucination rate of large language models.
+To test this phenomenon, a study [24] entered 54 prompts from different domains into ChatGPT, wherein ChatGPT 3.5 and 4 achieved overall success rates of approximately 61.3 and 72%, respectively, indicating hallucination rates of 39 and 28 %, respectively.
+Although these results were obtained through prompt-dependent experiments, they indicate the hallucination rates of LLMs.

-The causes of hallucinations are varied, and the following factors have been cited as major contributors:[20-28]
+The causes of hallucinations vary, and the following factors have been cited as major contributors [20–28]:

-Bias in training data: Most LLMs are trained on large textual data collected from the internet.
-This data inevitably contains incomplete or biased information, making it more likely that the model will learn the wrong patterns.
+Training-data bias: Most LLMs are trained on large amounts of textual data collected from the internet.
+These data inevitably contain incomplete or biased information, increasing the likelihood of the models learning wrong patterns.

-How the model makes inferences: LLM works by predicting the next word, so it tries to generate the most plausible word in a given context.
-In the process, it may generate information that is out of context or untrue.
+How the model makes inferences: LLMs work by predicting the next word; thus, they attempt to generate the most plausible word for a given context, which may lead them to generate out-of-context of untrue information.

-Limitations of interaction: LLMs provide information through interaction with human users, but this interaction is limited and generates responses based on limited information provided by the user.
-This makes it difficult to provide accurate information.
+Interaction limitations: LLMs generate information through interactions with human users, which may be limited; therefore, the responses generated based on such information may be inaccurate and obtaining accurate information may be challenging.

-By abstracting information from the prompts in this way, LLM can create hallucinations by overlooking important details, and distortions caused by bad training data can cause the model to react in unexpected ways.
+Thus, by abstracting information from prompts, LLMs can output hallucinations by overlooking important details, and distortions caused by bad training data can result in unexpected answers.
+Therefore, considerable research has been conducted to investigate and mitigate the causes of LLM hallucinations.

-To address this issue, a lot of research is being done to include all aspects of how LLMs are prone to hallucinations.

-The language generation capabilities of LLMs have also been used in programming, and psychedelics have been studied in software development work in code generation using LLMs.
+The language generation capabilities of LLMs have also been used for programming, and psychedelics have been studied in software development on code generation using LLMs.

-Liu, F. et al. [22] perform a thematic analysis of LLM-generated code to summarize and classify the hallucinations present in it.
-This study aims to systematically analyze the distribution of hallucinations in LLM-generated code.
-They developed HALLUCODE, a benchmark for evaluating hallucinations in LLM's code generation, and the results show that existing LLMs can hardly mitigate hallucinations.

-This study suggests that mitigating hallucinations in LLMs may require additional tools or enhancements to the generation process.
+Liu et al. [22] conducted a thematic and systematic analysis of LLM-generated codes to summarize and classify the hallucinations and their distribution through HALLUCODE, a benchmark for evaluating hallucinations in LLM code generation, and showed that existing LLMs can barely mitigate hallucinations.
+They suggested hallucinations can be mitigated by implementing additional tools or enhancements during the generation process of an LLM.

-Chen, Y. et al. proposed an evaluation model for detecting trustworthy answers generated by LLMs [25].
-They demonstrated that the proposed RelD successfully detects hallucinations in various LLM-generated answers.
-In this study, we propose the need for conviction detection to analyze and understand the types of hallucinations that occur in LLM-generated answers.
+Chen et al. [25] proposed an evaluation model, called ReID, for detecting trustworthy answers generated by LLMs and successfully detected hallucinations in various LLM-generated responses.
+In this study, we propose conviction detection to analyze and understand the types of hallucinations in LLM-generated answers.

-We still can't fully trust their answers because LLMs suffer from hallucinations that manipulate non-existent facts to trick you without your realizing it.
+We still cannot fully trust their answers because LLMs suffer from hallucinations that manipulate non-existent facts to trick you without realizing it.